heathermiller/dist-prog-book/chapter/3/message-passing.md

 Message passing programming models are continuing to develop and become more robust, as some of the recently published papers and systems in the field show.
 Orleans gives an example of this, detailing not just a programming model, but a runtime system that is a quite advanced implementation of a message passing and actor model to solve real world problems.
 The important question to ask about these sources is “Why message passing?”
 There are a number of distributed programming models, so why was this one so important when it was initially proposed.
 What are the advantages of it for the programmer?
 Why has it facilitated advanced languages, systems, and libraries that are widely used today?

-# Original Proposal of the Actor Model
+# Original proposal of the actor model

 The actor model was originally proposed in _A Universal Modular ACTOR Formalism for Artificial Intelligence_ in 1973 as a method of computation for artificial intelligence research.
 The original goal of the model was to model parallel communication while safely exploiting distributed concurrency across workstations.
 The paper makes few presumptions about implementation details, instead defining the high-level message passing communication model.